 Nowadays, it is totally up to the bride who gives them away.
 It can be a special moment to share with your dad, but you’ve got to feel comfortable.
 If it’s better suited to your family, perhaps your mum or sibling could give you away.

 7. Why Does the Bride Stand to the Left of the Groom?

-The bride stands to the left of the groom during the wedding ceremony so that the groom can protect her with his left arm and use his sword with the right.
+The bride stands to the left of the groom during a traditional Christian wedding ceremony so that the groom can protect her with his left arm and use his sword with the right.